kaltura/DeveloperPortalDocs/documentation/schedulingAPI.md

 #### Partner Preparation

+Perform the following preparation steps:
-1. Create an app-token for the partner (appToken.add): sessionType – user sessionPrivileges – disableentitlement,setrole:CAPTURE_DEVICE_ROLE
+1. Create an app-token for the partner (appToken.add) using the following: sessionType – user sessionPrivileges – disableentitlement,setrole:CAPTURE_DEVICE_ROLE
-2. Configure the ID and token of the created app-token on the device
+2. Configure the ID and token of the created app-token on the device.

 #### Device Upload APIs

 Follow these steps to use the device upload APIs:
-1. Create a weak widget KS (session.startWidgetSession)
+1. Create a weak widget KS (session.startWidgetSession).
-2. Create a strong KS (appToken.startSession)
+2. Create a strong KS (appToken.startSession).
-3. Create an upload-token (uploadToken.add)
+3. Create an upload-token (uploadToken.add).
-4. Upload the media (uploadToken.upload)
+4. Upload the media (uploadToken.upload).
-5. Create a new entry with the template-entry id (media.add)
+5. Create a new entry with the template-entry id (media.add).
-6. Associate the entry with the uploaded media (media.addContent)
+6. Associate the entry with the uploaded media (media.addContent).

 ## iCal Sync from Kaltura